"Hey, Marina! Got any plans for the holidays?"

 "N-no!
 No!
 Ah, fuck, that's like, the 'traditional' version of the holiday for families and stuff.
 This way is also ok!"
 Before Marina could doubt herself again, Pearl put on her most confident smile and pointed at the gift still in the octoling's hands.
 "Now, no more moping, open that gift up!"

 "O-ok!"
 Marina quickly set her claw around the edge of the paper.
-Pearl watched closely, eager to see her tear into the paper.
+Pearl watched closely, eager to see her tear into it.
 Instead, Marina carefully worked her way around the edge of the box, cutting the paper delicately.
-Three of the four edges were cut, causing the paper to drape away from the gift inside, and Marina to slide the out.
+Three of the four edges were cut, causing the paper to drape away from the gift inside, and Marina to slide box the out.

 Marina gasped.
 "Headphones—?"